-You hear the word yoga, and what comes to your mind? boring, dull, what the heck is that maybe?
+When you hear the word yoga, what comes to your mind? boring, dull, what the heck is that?…at first?

 Yoga is on the most extreme opposite end of that spectrum…it’s quite fun and enjoyable.
 If I would have learned earlier that stretching was the key to improving my posture, I would have hit the healing jackpot.
 But I had no need for worry in a time of a changed course.

 Within weeks of my lower back pain, I made at least 4 visits per week with my physical therapist.
 In physical therapy I was learning how to utilize better exercises, and stretching techniques to accommodate for my poor balance and posture.
 In doing so, this is where I first was introduced to the healing powers of yoga.

 One way was to stretch, and another was to target stretching with: